The #5and5 - Week Ending 21 August 2015

 5. To be fair, that last point isn’t 100% accurate.
 On Wednesday morning (and then on Thursday and then Friday) a confidential briefing note sent to Tony Abbott’s ministers gave them a script for what to say when asked about cabinet leaks; the briefing note was promptly leaked.
 It told ministers to say: “our cabinet is functioning exceptionally well.”
 I think I’ve worked out why Tony Abbott thinks his two years in office have been good - it’s because it says so in the talking points.
 It also says his government is unified and everybody likes him.
 By that standard Tony Abbott must consider the cancelling of next week’s cabinet meeting a resounding success for the Government.
 The best summary of all this was given by Matt Thistlethwaite.
 He said the Government was as “chaotic as a Tupperware cupboard”.
 It’s true.
 They spent the whole week trying to put a lid on the leaks and just like my Tupperware cupboard, no lid seemed to fit.

 And a final note of support for the cleaners at Parliament House who are still undergoing action to try to get decent pay for the work they do.
 They are great people and deserve to be treated better than what is currently occurring.

 That’s it for this sitting fortnight.
 There’s a fortnight break from Parliament and then we’re back.
-You can also view the #5and5 in graphic form over at the Labor Herald.

 This week’s #5and5 song of the week is dedicated to the six months since Tony Abbott promised “good government starts today” - here’s Split Enz with Six Months On A Leaky Boat.